Heaveness/GTFriendlyO/README.md

 #### Recommended mods:
 * List: [Thunderstore wiki link](https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/wiki/4030-recommend-mods-wip/)
 > Dev Note: These are recommended, but not needed.
 Some of these mods will have configs that might be packaged with the mod-pack, but not the mod itself.
 These aren't necessary, but nice to have on the list.

+* Recommend to check out the_tavern's [AutogenRundown](https://thunderstore.io/c/gtfo/p/the_tavern/AutogenRundown/) mod, especially **AFTER** you have finished GTFO's vanilla rundowns.
+It provides new rundowns generated daily, weekly, monthly, and each season.
+Automatic Rundown generation, using procedural seed based generation!
+    * Additional work may be required to achieve better compatibility.
+Some features from GTFriendlyO or AutogenRundown may not work well with each other.

 ## Major Changes